muskan70/HLDSolutions/SearchAutoCompleteSystem.md

 Google search bar design basically going to use same trie Approach as used in typeahead suggestion but this will be done on a huge scale.

 1. **Data Gathering Service**
-- When a user clicks a word, upload that action logs to HDFS and then once a day run an aggragation job to compute top suggestions for each prefix using min heap, once done create a new trie.
+- When a user clicks a word, upload that action logs to HDFS
+- then do batch processing once a day run an aggragation job to compute top suggestions for each prefix using min heap,
+- once done create a new trie and replace old trie.

 2. **TrieDB Storage**
 - Option1: store in documentDB by serializing the trie